nelinory/myForecast/README.md

 - Internet connection
 - Api key from OpenWeather ® API
 - Location coordinates from OpenWeather ® API
-> Windows Media Center **must support Tls 1.2 security protocol** - it is required by OpenWeather ® API<br/>
-> If you receive: *"Tls v1.2 protocol support is required."* error when start myForecast for first time,<br/>
-> please follow this article to resolve the issue: https://support.microsoft.com/en-us/help/3154518
+- Windows Media Center **must support Tls 1.2 security protocol**.<br/>If you receive: *"Tls v1.2 protocol support is required."* message when running myForecast for first time, please follow this article to resolve the issue: https://support.microsoft.com/en-us/help/3154518

 ## Limitations
 - Only 16:9/16:10 screen layouts (widescreen) are supported at the moment